-This section provides guidelines for controlling generator stability limits.
-The PJM RTO establishes stability limits for preventing electrical separation of a generating unit(s).
+This section provides guidelines for controlling generator Stability Limits (as defined in Manual 03, section 3).
+The PJM RTO establishes Stability Limits for preventing electrical separation of a generating unit(s).
 In general, stability is not a limiting constraint on the PJM RTO.
 (See manual 03, Transmission Operations)

-When stability issues are identified, PJM will confirm/calculate the stability limitation and communicate the limit value(s) as a Stability Limit, including the effective timeframe for same, to the impacted PJM generation owner(s).
+• When stability issues are identified, PJM will confirm/calculate the stability limitation and communicate the limit value(s) as a stability limit, including the effective timeframe for same, to the impacted PJM generation owner(s).
 This includes any changes, including cancelation, around a given stability limit.
 For real power (MW) stability limits, limits will be translated into a corresponding generator output constraint (in MW) for a generator whereby the generator output constraints shall be respected.